tm-craggs/year1-notes/Databases/Online Course Notes/6 - Constraints.md

 DEFAULT - When declaring an attribute, if it is left blank during the table entry, the default attribute will be substituted for NULL.

+AUTO_INCREMENT - You can make an attribute that auto increments for each new entry.
+You then do not have to add it when making a table entry.
+This is useful for primary keys.